 An enrollment key is not required for this module.
 The necessary articles, case study, and handout are provided in this section.

 Web Class Schedule

 CSA Course: The web class is 6 months long with 23 recorded course modules that correspond to the CSA textbook and the participant workbook with multiple choice review questions for each chapter.
 Recorded learning exercises including case studies are provided to supplement students’ individual study,

 The start date of the course begins the day of purchase.
 During the entire course period, all students are invited to submit questions to SCSA on any of the course topics and receive an answer back from a topic expert.

-CSA Exam: Candidates take the CSA exam at a professional test center by the end of the 6-month period.
+CSA Exam: Candidates take the CSA exam at a computer based professional test center.

 There are no upcoming events